A Travel Price Comparison for Families, Couples, and Backpackers Shanghai vs. Venice for Attractions, Food, Couples, and Families

 Venice

-Those looking for nightlife will find a few places to hang out in Venice.
+Most people don't head to Venice specifically for the nightlife scene, but you can find a few options.
 If you want to party, your best option is to head to the Lido area where you'll find night clubs and bars.
 A better alternative for enjoying your evening is to order a late night meal and a glass of wine at a local restaurant in Venice.

-Is Shanghai or Venice Better for Shopping?
+Is Shanghai or Venice Better for its Old Town?

 Shanghai